-Imagine a painting made on Robots by a scientist and another portrayal created by an artist!
-Which painting you may feel more connected to-well, the chances are that the painting made by the scientist is extremely informative and technically sound, however an artist may add an emotional edge to it, making it look more engaging!
+Imagine a painting made of robots created by a scientist and another portrayal created by an artist!
+Which painting do you feel more connected to?
+Well, the chances are that the painting made by the scientist is extremely informative and technically sound; however, an artist may add an emotional edge, making it more engaging!

-Interestingly, we all immensely follow the scientific approach in day to day activities with our children - we have learnt formulas to keep our child up to the mark.
-Fortunately, we are blessed to have resources to put our child in a great school like Bhatnagar International, we send them for coaching classes for better grades, we make them join a hobby classes, we strive to feed them with the most nutritious food (stuffing the potato wedges with grinded vegetables and what not...!) and we may still sometimes feel - there is a disconnect somewhere!
-Perhaps there are moments - when the formulas fail and the friendship works!
+Interestingly, we all tend to follow the scientific approach in our day-to-day activities with our children; we have learned formulas to keep our child up to the mark.
+Fortunately, we are blessed to have resources to put our child in a great school like Bhatnagar International, we send them to coaching classes for better grades, we make them join a hobby class, we strive to feed them with the most nutritious food (stuffing the potato wedges with ground vegetables and what not...) and we may still sometimes feel - there is a disconnect somewhere!
+Perhaps there are moments when formulas fail and the friendship works.

-It’s just not enough to raise a child with a scientific approach, sometimes it’s important to be an excited parent, a curious parent and most importantly to be a pal parent.
-Parenting can be stressful, a big responsibility and basically a formula driven task or can be an exciting part of life where we revive our childhood memories through someone whom we love the most (our kids)!
+It's not enough to raise a child solely with a scientific approach; sometimes it's important to be an excited parent, a curious parent, and, most importantly, a pal parent.
+Parenting can be stressful, a big responsibility and basically a formula - driven task, or it can be an exciting part of life where we revive our childhood memories through someone whom we love the most (our kids).

 From taking care of studies and scores to hobbies, food, holidays and celebrating birthdays, we all apply scientific approach of parenting quite appropriately so now let's check if we are doing the maintenance task with an artistic approach with them!